 The excitement of the day was visible as Anna (she/her) and Ben (he/him) prepared for their elopement at the Fire Station One Boutique Hotel.
 This unique establishment, located in the heart of Downtown Roanoke, was once a historic fire station but had since been transformed into a luxurious and charming boutique hotel.
 The couple’s choice to get ready in this distinctive venue set the tone for their extraordinary day.

 The hotel’s spacious and beautifully appointed suites provided an amazing backdrop for the couple to prepare for their big day.
-Anna and Ben elected to get ready together for their elopement day where Anna would adorn herself in a simple yet stunning wedding dress from Studio I Do, a wedding dress boutique located right off of Campbell Avenue, and Ben would get into his vibrant blue tailored suit.
+Anna and Ben elected to get ready together for their elopement day where Anna would adorn herself in a simple yet stunning wedding dress from Ivory on Campbell, a wedding dress boutique located right off of Campbell Avenue in Downtown Roanoke, and Ben would get into his vibrant blue tailored suit.
 I was sure to capture the beautiful bouquet and floral pocket square created by Nalli from Blossom & Bliss Flowers.

 Anna and Ben got ready in the Contemporary Cottage Room.
 The room was light and bright; I personally described it as a “photographer’s playground” because of it’s awesome skylight and massive windows that made taking photos of Anna and Ben so easy.
 The room also features various farmhouse materials and subtle nods to Roanoke’s pastoral past, this room provides a quaint (and private) home-away-from-home.